tommi1hirvonen/Biflow/README.md

 - biflow.FunctionApp.FunctionAppKey
 - biflow.Step.FunctionKey

-If Always Encrypted is utilized, this should be reflected in the connection strings set in the application settings (BiflowContext).
+If Always Encrypted is utilized, this should be reflected in the connection strings set in the application settings (AppDbContext).
 Always Encrypted is enabled with the following connection string property: `Column Encryption Setting=enabled`

 # Installation